channyeinzin/html-portfolio/README.md

 # https://channyeinzin.github.io/html-portfolio/
-Click on that link above to view my resume portfolio
+Click on the link above to view my resume portfolio